AbisolaMajeed/cloudletHR/README.md

 - Feedback
 - Chat box
 - View Demo video (videos displaying a walkthrough of the application and its features) and
-- Get started (directs one to the purchases application)
+- Get started (directs one to the web application)

 ## Framework